How To Choose An Effective PTSD Treatment

 Content warning: Please be advised, the below article might mention substance use-related topics that could be triggering to the reader.
 If you or someone you love is struggling with substance use, contact SAMHSA’s National Helpline at 1-800-662-HELP (4357).
 Support is available 24/7.
 Please see our Get Help Now page for more immediate resources.

-Post-traumatic stress disorder (PTSD) affects millions of Americans with symptoms that adversely impact work, relationships, and daily life.
+Post-traumatic stress disorder (PTSD) affects millions of Americans and can cause symptoms that adversely impact work, relationships, and daily life.
 PTSD can be complex and includes biological, psychological, and social components.
 The condition is often treated with talk therapy or medication.
 If you're looking to decide which type of PTSD treatment is most effective for you, there are a few options to consider.

 Getty/Luis Alvarez